maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 ## Improved performance

-With Rocket.Chat iOS 1.7, we've reduced the size and improved the overall performance and reliability of the app.
+With Rocket.Chat iOS 1.7, we've reduced the size and improved the app's overall performance and reliability.

 ### Support for additional localizations